malmolina/Swift-UVOT-Pipeline/README.md

 Citing the Swift UVOT Pipeline
 ----------

-If you would like to use this pipeline, please cite the paper Molina et al. (2020b) where the pipeline was first introduced (https://ui.adsabs.harvard.edu/abs/2020ApJS..251...11M/abstract)
+If you use the Swift-UVOT-Pipeline, please use the reference for the most up-to-date version of the code which was presented in Molina et al. (2023) (arxiv link coming).

+The code was first introduced in Molina et al. (2020b) (https://ui.adsabs.harvard.edu/abs/2020ApJS..251...11M/abstract).

 -------------------------
 -------------------------